-Further, the Compensation Committee believes that, while some constituents look to revenue as determined under generally accepted accounting principles when comparing peer companies, our GAAP Revenue-which represented 42% of Aggregate fees in 2017-has inherent limitations in providing a full picture of the revenue-generating power of our business, and that Aggregate fees is the more appropriate measure for peer comparisons.
+Further, the Compensation Committee believes that, while some constituents look to revenue as determined under generally accepted accounting principles when comparing peer companies, our GAAP Revenue-which represented 44% of Aggregate fees in 2018-has inherent limitations in providing a full picture of the revenue-generating power of our business, and that Aggregate fees is the more appropriate measure for peer comparisons.
 Aggregate fees consists of the total asset- and performance-based fees earned by all of our Affiliates regardless of whether they are consolidated or accounted for under the equity method and is an operating measure used by management to evaluate the operating performance and material trends across our entire business.
 This is in contrast to the companies within our Peer Group, which do not have significant equity method subsidiaries and, therefore, their GAAP Revenue reflects substantially all of their asset- and performance-based fees.

 In addition, the Compensation Committee recognizes that the companies within our Peer Group vary by business strategy (including those with substantial passive investment businesses versus actively-managed investment strategies), product concentration (money market products versus return-oriented equity and/or alternative products), overall profitability and stockholder returns.
 The nature of the roles of executives also varies by firm.
-For example, our senior management team has developed a differentiated skill set and reputation to match our unique business model of pursuing long-term partnerships with outstanding boutique asset management firms.
+For example, our senior management team has developed a differentiated skill set and reputation to match our unique business model of pursuing long-term partnerships with outstanding boutique investment management firms.
 Therefore, while the Committee takes Peer Group comparisons into account, it also forms its own perspective on appropriate compensation levels, considering additional subjective factors.

-The following Exhibit lists the companies in our Peer Group, which the Compensation Committee reviewed in determining 2017 compensation for our named executive officers.
+The following Exhibit lists the companies in our Peer Group, which the Compensation Committee reviewed in determining 2018 compensation for our named executive officers.
 We believe this Peer Group is consistent with our guiding principles, and includes companies that we compete with for client assets, executive talent and capital providers, including stockholders.
 This list indicates the other companies in our Peer Group that are also S&P 500® companies, which was one of the factors considered by the Compensation Committee in determining our Peer Group.
 The following Exhibit also lists the revenue of the companies in our Peer Group, along with our Aggregate fees for the reasons discussed above.
-Another factor considered by the Committee, which is commonly referenced in peer group analyses, is the Global Industry Classification Standard, or GICS, code.
-Within the GICS code applicable to asset management firms (which also includes other businesses in the financial services industry), there are approximately 30 U.S.-based asset management companies, from which the Compensation Committee has selected the nine companies that it believes are the most comparable based on the principles previously described.
-As part of the continuous evaluation of our Peer Group, one of the firms included in 2016-Waddell & Reed-was excluded in 2017, and a new firm-Lazard Ltd-was added.
-This change to our Peer Group was made to reflect companies with global size and scale, business complexity and market capitalizations, that are more in line with our own.
+Another factor considered by the Committee, which is commonly referenced in peer group analyses, is the Global Industry Classification Standard ("GICS") code.
+Within the GICS code applicable to asset management firms (which also includes other businesses in the financial services industry), there are 30 U.S.-based asset management companies, from which the Compensation Committee has selected the nine companies that it believes are the most comparable based on the principles previously described.

-Peer Selection n
+Peer Selection

-Company Name Market Value (1) (\$ millions) AUM(2) (\$ billions) FY17 Rev./Fees (3) (\$ millions) S&P 500® Member
+Company Name FY18 Rev./Fees (1) (\$ millions) AUM (2) (\$ billions) Market Value (3) (\$ millions) S&P 500® Member

-BlackRock \$82,364 \$6,288 \$12,491 ✓
+BlackRock \$ 14,198 \$ 5,976 \$ 62,270 ✓

-T. Rowe Price 25,426 991 4,793 ✓
+Ameriprise 12,835 431 14,545 ✓

-Ameriprise 25,070 495 12,027 ✓
+Franklin Resources 6,115 650 15,194 ✓

-Franklin Resources 24,001 754 6,447 ✓
+AMG 5,442 736 5,132

-Invesco 14,875 938 5,160 ✓
+T. Rowe Price 5,373 962 22,217 ✓

-AMG 11,408 836 5,546 1
+Invesco 5,314 888 6,886 ✓

-Lazard 6,813 249 2,655
+AB 3,367 516 7,266

-Eaton Vance 6,658 432 1,592
+Legg Mason 2,996 727 2,182

-AB 6,479 555 3,299
+Lazard 2,755 215 4,790

-Legg Mason 3,860 767 3,078
+Eaton Vance 1,688 445 4,099

-Median \$13,141 \$761 \$4,977
+Median \$ 5,343 \$ 689 \$ 7,076